codsen/codsen/packages/object-all-values-equal-to/readme.md

 ### `opts.arraysMustNotContainPlaceholders`

-When working with data structures, this library would be used to check, is the certain piece of JSON data (some key's value, a nested object) is all blank, that is contains placeholders throughout.
+When working with data structures, this library would be used to check, is the certain piece of JSON data (some key's value, a nested object) is all blank, that is, contains only placeholders everywhere.

 Now, with regards to arrays, default arrays should not contain placeholders directly.
-For example key `b` is actually customised, it's not really a placeholder:
+For example key `b` is customised, it's not a placeholder:

 ```json
 {